ncl-teu/SFlow/README.md

 ### 3. ICN-based autonomous SFC(AutoICN-SFC)
 SFlow supports a autonomous SF scheduling, i.e., each node attempts schedule SFs from its own FIB.
+#### ３.1 Start the process
+1. Run `./nclw_autostartworker.sh` at the delegator.
+Then all processes in nodes defined at **nclw_hosts**.
+Then every node comes to wait for interest packets.
+2. Run `./nclw_autodelegator.sh` at the delegaotr.
+Then the delegator determines the target node for the END SF and it sends the interest packet to the target node.
+On each node, when it receives an interest packet, it determines the target node for the predecessor SF and it send the interest packet.
+The result from the END SF is returned to the delegator.
+3. All stop: run `./nclw_stopworker.sh` at the delegator.
+Then all processes of SFlow are stopped at all nodes.
+4. If you watch the log from all nodes, run `./nclw_cfdcollectlog.sh` at the delegator, then all logs in nodes defined at **nclw_hosts** are merged and sent to the delegator.
+Then the merged log is written to collectLog@Delegator.
+Each log for each node is written to **nclwLog**.
 ### API
 #### creating Face
 `TcpFace Face Name = NclwNFDMgr.getIns().createFace(DestIP,  SrcIP);`